macoscope/SwiftyStateMachine/README.md

 ```

 OK, what about the diagram?
 SwiftyStateMachine can create diagrams in
-the [DOT][] graph description language.
+the [DOT graph description language][DOT].
 To create a diagram, we have
 to use `GraphableStateMachineSchema` which has the same initializer as
 the regular `StateMachineSchema`, but requires state and event types to
 conform to the [`DOTLabelable`][DOTLabelable] protocol.
 This protocol